gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 However, the AS may be configured also to release Access Tokens for accessing resources at members of multicast groups.

+The joining node and the Group Manager leverage protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.
+To this end, the AS MUST signal the specific profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.

-The following steps are performed for joining an OSCORE multicast group, by leveraging one of the available profiles of ACE, such as the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}}, the OSCORE profile {{I-D.seitz-ace-oscoap-profile}}, or the IPsec profile {{I-D.aragon-ace-ipsec-profile}}.
+The following steps are performed for joining an OSCORE multicast group.

-1. The joining node retrieves an Access Token from the AS to access a join resource on the Group Manager (see {{sec-joining-node-to-AS}}).
+1. The joining node requests and obtains an Access Token from the AS to access a join resource on the Group Manager (see {{sec-joining-node-to-AS}}).
 The response from the AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager (see {{sec-updating-authorization-information}}).

-2. Authentication and authorization information is transferred between the joining node and the Group Manager, which establish a secure channel in case one is not already set up (see {{sec-joining-node-to-GM}}).
+2. Authentication and authorization information is transferred between the joining node and the Group Manager, which have to establish a secure channel in case one is not already set up (see {{sec-joining-node-to-GM}}).
 That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining an OSCORE multicast group under that Group Manager for the first time.

 3. The joining node starts the join process to become a member of the OSCORE multicast group, by accessing the related join resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).

+4. At the end of the join process, the joining node has received the parameters and keying material to securely communicate in the OSCORE multicast group.

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.
-In particular, communications between the joining node and the AS (/token endpoint) and between the Group Manager and the AS (/introspection endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}}, OSCORE (see Sections 3 and 4 of {{I-D.seitz-ace-oscoap-profile}}), or IPsec (see Sections 3.2 and 3.4 of {{I-D.aragon-ace-ipsec-profile}}).
+In particular, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspection endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.

 Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used profile of ACE, and are out of the scope of this specification.